 Retirees serving out their twilight years in the sun, most of whom seem to be just a little to the right of Genghis Khan and who bought a jerry built white box in Turkey because it was cheaper than Spain (well, it was at the time).
-Everyday emigrey life operates within a parallel universe of neo colonial separateness preoccupied with visa hops to the Isles of Greece, pork sausages, property prices and Blighty bashing.
+Everyday emigrey life operates within a parallel universe of neo colonial separateness preoccupied with pork, property prices, booze and Blighty bashing.

 VOMITs* (Victims of Men in Turkey)

 Vintage desperate ex-housewives with a few lira to spare who shamelessly chase younger Turkish men.
 Predictably, such relationships rarely last once the money runs out.
 A sub-genus of the species is the MADs (my Ahmed’s different) for those delusional VOMITs who think that their Turkish man is somehow different from the rest because ‘he really loves me.’
 Who are they trying to kid?

 A new addition to the Expat Glossary for 2015, the Sisterhood is the antidote to the VOMITing sickness that afflicts the many Shirley Valentines who wash up like driftwood on the beaches of Turkey.
 Many of the Sisters are reformed VOMITs who’ve been through the ringer, some more than once, but have emerged to tell the tale stronger and wiser.
 The Sisters stick together (like birds of a feather), because men are rubbish.

 Those too young to retire in the conventional sense, and who are living the vida loca on the proceeds of property sales.
 Plunging interest rates present quite a fiscal test to those trying to maintain a hedonistic lifestyle on dwindling assets while waiting for the pensions to kick in, assuming there will be a pension to kick in.